-I’m thrilled to announce that I’ve just been appointed music director of the Orchestre National de Belgique/Nationaal Orkest van België effective September 2017.
-I first conducted this orchestra in 2010 and am very happy that our relationship has deepened.
+I’m very excited to have been appointed music director of the Orchestre National de Belgique/Nationaal Orkest van België effective September 2017.
+I first conducted this orchestra in 2010 and our relationship deepened each time since.
 I am so impressed with the musicians’ enthusiasm and commitment and believe we can make a real impact in a rapidly changing musical landscape.
 Belgium and Brussels are at the heart of the European Union, whose very existence is premised on cooperation among different cultures.
-The success of this endeavor has never been more important.
+The survival and the success of this endeavor have never been more important.
 The arts - and music in particular - have a critical role to play and I’m excited to be part of that.

 What's on my desk today…